honzajavorek/posse/README.md

 - Article scraping is hard-wired to the DOM structure of honzajavorek.cz blog posts.
 Trying to run the extension elsewhere will show an alert and abort the workflow.
 - Admonition blocks on the blog (e.g., role-based alerts) are rewritten to plain blockquotes so LinkedIn renders them consistently.
 - Figure captions retain their text but drop hyperlinks to match LinkedIn’s caption support.
+- The first in-article image must match the page’s `og:image`; otherwise the workflow aborts so the LinkedIn cover can stay in sync with the blog.
 - No data is persisted; everything happens in-memory on each click.
 - The extension is configured for the specific Discord channel mentioned above.
 Update `TARGET_DISCORD_URL` in `background.js` to point elsewhere if desired.